 Specifies the target device.
-You can specify any of the cards mounted in the PCI slot built in the host server, PCI Expansion unit or the FRU in the PCI Expansion unit.
+You can specify any of the link cards mounted in the PCI slot built in the host server, PCI Expansion unit, or FRU in the PCI Expansion unit.

-The cards mounted in the slots of the host server are identified by host_path.
+The link cards mounted in the slots of the host server are identified by host_path.

-host_path depends on the platform and indicates the path to the slot of the host server in which the card is mounted. host_path is indicated in the following format.
+host_path depends on the platform and indicates the path to the slot of the host server in which the link card is mounted. host_path is indicated in the following format.

-BB#0-PCI#0, PCI-E slot0
+BB#0-PCI#0

-PCI Expansion unit (box_id) is identified by the serial number.
+PCI Expansion unit is identified by the serial number.